Every Year Louisiana and Texas Faces A New Wave of Hurricanes

 Hurricane season runs from June 1 to November 30 in 2023.
 This is when severe storms can create terrible weather and destroy whatever is in their path.
 They can damage your home, cars, and other property.
 You may have to fight with your homeowner’s insurance to get coverage and deal with other financial fallout from the hurricane.

-We'll take a look at when a storm becomes a hurricane, what can happen, and how you can prepare.
-You can follow a few simple tips to ensure you are ready for this hurricane season.
+We’ll take a look at when a storm becomes a hurricane, what can happen, and how you can prepare.
+You can follow a few simple tips to prepare for this hurricane season.

 A hurricane is a type of tropical storm, but it must meet certain requirements before it meets the definition of a hurricane.
 A tropical storm becomes a hurricane when it reaches a constant speed of 74 miles per hour or higher.
 In most hurricanes, the eye of the storm ranges from between 20 to 30 miles wide.
 The entire storm could extend over 400 miles.

-Hurricanes can last two weeks or more when over open water and can be devastating when they make landfall.
-As Gulf of Mexico residents know, many of these storms pick up speed and power over the gulf's warm waters.
+Hurricanes can last two weeks or more when over open water and can be devastating when they land.
+As Gulf of Mexico residents know, many storms pick up speed and power over the gulf’s warm waters.
 When they land, many have seen firsthand the devastation they can create.

 Hurricanes are categorized by their severity along the Saffir-Simpson Hurricane Wind Scale.
 Hurricanes are rated on a scale from 1 to 5, with 1 being the least severe hurricane.